-EE offers a choice of eight Pay As You Go packs:
+EE currently offers a choice of four Pay As You Go packs:

-If you don’t have an active Pay As You Go pack or bundle, you’ll pay EE’s standard Pay As You Go rates of 35p/minute and 15p/text.
-Unfortunately, it isn’t possible to use mobile data unless you have a Pay As You Go pack.
+If you don’t have an active Pay As You Go pack or bundle, you’ll pay EE’s standard Pay As You Go rates of 40p/minute and 20p/text.
+Unfortunately, it isn’t possible to use 4G mobile data unless you have an active Pay As You Go pack.

 Yes.
-It’s easy to keep your current phone number.
+It’s easy keeping your current phone number.
 Simply ask your current mobile network to provide you with a PAC Code.
 This can be obtained through your mobile network’s website or app, or by texting PAC to 65075.
-You should then provide EE with the PAC Code after ordering your Pay As You Go plan.
+You should then provide the PAC Code to EE after you order your new Pay As You Go plan.

-For more information about EE Pay As You Go, please see the official EE website.
+For more information about EE’s Pay As You Go service, please see the official EE website.